-I have a couple of kids and, although they are getting older now and moving towards their own adult lives, I learn from them every day.
+I have a couple of kids, and although they are getting older now and moving toward their adult lives, I learn from them every day.
 Watching them grow, learn, and develop into individuals has taught me many lessons, including how to be a better entrepreneur.
 It is valuable to step back and consider ways in which we can all do and be better and lessons we can draw from children and their unique approach to living, their fresh attitudes about others, and their ongoing joy in making their way through the world.

 1. Kids have their own logic.